nezaboodka/reactronic/README.md

 In the example above, `Demo` is an observable object, meaning that access to its fields are seamlessly tracked to determine dependent reactions and caches.
-Reaction function `printContact` reads `name` and `email` fields, thus depends on them.
-It is executed automatically in response to changes of these fields made by the applying function `saveContact`.
+Reaction `printContact` reads `name` and `email` fields, thus depends on them.
+It is executed automatically in response to changes of these fields made by the atomic action `saveContact`.

 Here is an example of a cached value (re-)computed on-demand: